 Whatever path you decide to take in life, you won’t get very far if you simply go through the motions as you make your way along it.
 If you can’t muster any passion for what you’re doing, then take some time to think about what you really want to do with your time on this planet.
 Continue reading Leadership Lessons from Confucius: stuck in a rut?

-Confucius said: “Who would leave a house except through the gateway?
+Confucius said: “Who would leave a house except through the doorway?
 Why is it that nobody follows the way?”
 (1)

 It’s inevitable that there’ll be times when you reach the point of despair when you are leading a challenging new project.
 If there aren’t, then it probably means that you aren’t pushing yourself far enough out of your comfort zone.
 Continue reading Leadership lessons from Confucius: reaching the point of despair